marwinlopezjrxD/html_css/README.md

 "Allocate the objectives and make readme tidy."

-"Move FirstPratice folder to Practice Folder"
+"Move FirstProject folder to Practice Folder" - done

 Q4(2025)